 Members of UCare eligible plans can receive $15 off their Community Education class up to three times a year.
 The UCare ID number must be provided when registering as well as a signed consent form to submit the claim.

 No registration or payment is accepted at the door unless specified in the course description.
 Factors include space and safety considerations, supplies, staff ratio, and others.

 Many classes include all supplies.
-If your class requires you to bring something, the supply list is posted on our website in the course description.
+If your class requires you to bring something, the supply list is posted on our website or in the course description.
 You may also contact our office for inquiries on supply needs.
 We recommend you wait to purchase supplies until 5 business days prior to the start of this class to ensure the class will be held.